-Local targeting and social media marketing together help you reach your SEO and SEM goals.
-LocalVox documented that 70% of small business owners are leveraging social media to improve their search engine performance.
+Local targeting and social media marketing together will help you to reach your SEO and SEM goals.
+LocalVox found that 70% of small business owners are leveraging social media to improve their search engine performance.

-Ultimate Guide To Google AdWords can teach you how to chisel your way into tough markets, pick profitable but cheap keywords, and write killer ad copy that will captivate your prospects.
+Ultimate Guide To Google AdWords can teach you how to chisel your way into tough markets, pick inexpensive yet profitable keywords and write killer ad copy that will captivate your prospects.

 10. Advanced Web Metrics with Google Analytics

-Brian Clifton’s SEO and SEM success all boils down to focusing on actionable metrics, and using it to improve overall performance of his web pages.
+Brian Clifton’s SEO and SEM success all boils down to focusing on actionable metrics and using them to improve the overall performance of his web pages.